 - Weekly – West Shore Trailer Storage: $10

 Vehicle permit required for parking at the Marina.
-Obtain pass from Marina office.
+Obtain a pass from Marina office.

 Make some of your best moments on the large, open waters of Lake Erie and the Detroit River at Lake Erie Metropark.
-A 12-boat ramp offers quick access to the Detroit River and Lake Erie, considered “prime walleye country”.
-Enter the park through the main entrance on West Jefferson, just north of Huron River Drive to access the boat launch.
-View Park Map
+Twelve boat ramps offer quick access to the Detroit River and Lake Erie, considered “prime walleye country”.
+Access the boat launch by entering the park through the main entrance on West Jefferson, just north of Huron River Drive.

 Metropark Vehicle and Boat Launch permits required.